-LSS Policy on Repeating Course Work

-A student in Learning Support Services course work may repeat a course in any LSS subject (English, math or reading) as required to effect exit from Learning Support Services courses.
-If the student does not successfully complete the required LSS course(s) in three (3) attempts, the student can register for only that LSS course(s) and a two or three-credit hour activity-based course such as PED or a study skills course in the succeeding quarters until the LSS work is successfully completed.
+LSS Policy on Repeating Course Work A student in Learning Support Services course work may repeat a course in any LSS subject (English, math or reading) as required to effect exit from Learning Support Services courses.
+If the student does not successfully complete the required LSS course(s) in three (3) attempts, the student can register for only that LSS course(s) in the succeeding quarters until the LSS work is successfully completed.